agrathwohl/mediocre/README.md

 ## Hybrid Genre System

-The system creates hybrid genres by combining classical and modern musical traditions:
+The system creates hybrid genres by combining classical and modern musical traditions.
+The following are merely *examples*.
+Feel free to come up with whatever crazy genres and conventions you like.
+I've done "Cardi B x King Gizzard and the Lizard Wizard" in a "Rockabilly" style and it sounded pretty alright to me!

 ### Classical/Traditional Genres
 - Baroque, Classical, Romantic, Renaissance, Medieval